jillbot/tsp/wp-content/plugins/stream-video-player/readme.txt

 == Frequently Asked Questions ==

 = What's new in the latest version? =
+* Longtime bugs fixed.
 * 100% Responsive and Retina Ready!
 * Youtube embed code for mobile devices updated to iframe tag.
 * Internet Explorer SWF Embed code fixed.
 * SWF Auto Download to host.
-* 100% tested and working on WordPress 3.5.1 using IE 7, 8, 9 and 10, Chrome, FireFox, and Safari on OS X and Windows.
+* 100% tested and working on WordPress 4.1 using IE 9, 10 and 11, Chrome, FireFox, and Safari on OS X.
 * [Tutorial and test](http://youtu.be/NShb8pR_dIc).